hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 - `story 7` The map displayed supports zooming in/out
 - `story 7` The map displayed shows the user's current location
 - `story 6` The login/register screen sends/receives data from the backend for validation

-**Unassigned**
-- `story 8` Time estimates are retrieved from the backend
-- `story 8` Beside each segment of the route on the map is a time estimate of how long it will take to travel between events
-- `story 10` Each event displays cost per person
-- `story 10` Each travel step displays cost per person
-- `story 10` Total cost per person shown at the bottom of the itinerary
-- `story 11` Each travel step displays estimated travel time
-- `story 12` Each event displays typical amount of time spent at the event

 ## Backend Tasks: ##